 You can have amazing clients and top talent on your team, but if you don’t have positive profit margins then you’re too risky to merge with.
 A lot of agencies want so badly to keep their clients happy they will over service without tracking the time.
 Or, they just want to win the deal so badly, they will undercharge.
 Sounds like a no-brainer, but agency profit margins aren’t usually calculated accurately.
 Time tracking and scoping are huge.
 Eric says when he’s looking at an agency to buy he not only looks at an hourly rate but also excessive rounds of revisions and out-of-scope requests.
 An agency with healthy (and accurately accounted) margins has a much higher value than one that only thinks they do.

 5. A Variety of Different Sized Accounts

 It’s like the old adage goes, “don’t have all your eggs in one basket.”
 The same is true for agency clients.
 It’s not good to have just 1 key account.
 Eric says he categorizes clients in 3 ways: Acorns (have the ability to grow), Cornerstone (solid, long term), and Shit Box (tons of work, low profit, pain in the ass).
 He places a higher value on agencies that have plenty of Acorns and Cornerstones, with minimal or no Shit Boxes.

 It’s the owner’s job to be the agency’s steward to the future, not involved to be in everyday operations.
 Here’s a great post about the 5 roles of an agency owner.
 Guess what?
 Working IN the business isn’t one of them 🙂

-Tips For Agency Growth Strategy from the Agency Trenches
+Tips to Grow Your Digital Marketing Agency from the Agency Trenches

 Best Advice Ever Received for Building your Digital Agency: